themanyone/whisper_dictation/README.md

 `whisper_cpp_client.py`: A small and efficient Python client that connects to a running [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) server on the local machine or across the network.

-`record.py`: A full-featured, sound-activated recorder.
+`record.py`: Almost hands-free, sound-activated recorder.
 You can run it separately.
 It creates a file named `audio.wav`.
 Supply optional command line arguments to change the file name, quality, formats, add filters, etc. See `./record.py -h` for help.
 Some formats require `gst-plugins-bad` or `gst-plugins-ugly`, depending on your distribution.

 This update provides a powerful option that lets you insert various plugins, mixers, filters, controllers, and effects directly into the GStreamer pipeline.
 See the [G-streamer documentation](https://gstreamer.freedesktop.org/) for details.
 Many audio and video plugins are available.
 Run `gst-inspect-1.0` for a list.
 The following records in a high quality, lossless format with echo effect and dynamic range compression.